 How to Apply Texture to a Polysurface in Rhino 3D & Grasshopper

-In this tutorial, we’ll explore how to apply textures to a Quest VR Remote Controller model in Rhino using Grasshopper.
-By following this step-by-step guide, you’ll learn how to create dynamic textures on a complex, real-world product model.
+In this tutorial, we’ll explore how to apply dynamic textures to a Quest VR Remote Controller model using Rhino 3D and Grasshopper.
+By following this structured workflow, you'll learn how to enhance surface details on a real-world product using parametric tools.

-Step 1: Import the STEP File of the Quest VR Remote Controller in Rhino
+Step 1: Import the Quest VR Controller Model into Rhino

-Step 2: Isolate the Targeted Surfaces on the Controller
+Step 2: Isolate the Targeted Surfaces for Texturing

 Step 3: Prepare the Surface for Texture Application